-The group has recognised deferred tax assets for unused tax losses where it is considered probable that future taxable amounts will be available to utilise these losses.
-Calculation of future taxable amounts involve the use of assumptions and management's judgements.
+Deferred tax assets are recognised for deductible temporary differences only if the consolidated entity considers it is probable that future taxable amounts will be available to utilise those temporary differences and losses.
+Calculation of future taxable amounts involve the use of assumptions and management judgements.